wizd/firecrawl-mcp-server/README.md

    - Example: With default settings:
      - Warning at 1000 credits remaining
      - Critical alert at 100 credits remaining

+3. **TLS Configuration**
+   - Controls whether to skip TLS certificate verification
+   - Useful for handling self-signed certificates in development environments
+   - When enabled, bypasses SSL/TLS certificate validation for all scrape operations

 ### Rate Limiting and Batch Processing